How to hook up your SEGA Genesis 1 with the SEGA CD 1

 SEGA GENESIS STEREO HEADPHONE JACK:

 This is the headphone port on the front of the original SEGA Genesis.
 We will use the Audio Mixing Cable, which is just an 1/8″ audio to 1/8″ audio cable about a foot long.
 This is the standard headphone-jack we are all used to.
 If you don’t have one, you can get it at almost any electronics store for cheap.
-This is the only way to get true stereo sound output from the original Genesis to mix with the SEGA CD.
+This is the only way to get true stereo sound from the original Genesis when playing Cartridges while attached to a SEGA CD.
+It is optional.

 Here’s how everything will look when we are done.